 Safety Cop (acrylic on panel) 16 x 16

-The male figure is at times seen as mysterious and shocking to today’s society.
-Mejias embraces this societal challenge with images which draw their strength upon traces of both Greek and Roman classicism, coupled with contemporary influences.
+The nude male figure is often seen as mysterious and shocking to today’s society.
+Mejias embraces this challenge with images that draw strength upon traces of Greco-Roman and Renaissance figures, coupled with contemporary influences.
 Unabashedly he leads the viewer into a seductive and dizzying sensual otherworld.

-Working in the challenging and unforgiving medium of watercolor, he incorporates a bold, confident skill which possesses an air of spontaneity and immediacy to it.
-His compositions are structured with emphasis entirely on the transitory beauty of light and form found within the figure.
-All other elements such as environment or objects are left to the viewer’s own imagination.
-The artist insists on working exclusively from live models, (who are for the most part connected to the Broadway stage).
-His honesty and talent have made him a highly collected artist internationally.
-Mejias occasionally collaborates artistically with such companies as Harcourt Brace, Javanovich Future, L’Oreal, and Germaine Monteil.
-His most recent book entitled: “Of Art And Men” was released by Saggaro Press in 2017.
+Working in the challenging medium of watercolor, he incorporates a bold, confident skill which possesses an air of spontaneity and immediacy.
+His art emphasizes the transitory beauty of light and form of the figure, while extraneous composition elements are left to the viewer’s imagination.
+The artist works exclusively from live models, (many of whom are connected to the Broadway stage and dance world).
+His nuanced portrayals and talent have made him a highly collected artist internationally.

 falling for you (acrylic on canvas) 48 x 22